GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

 ### OpenTelemetry collector

-The steps below show how to build and push the OpenTelemetry collector to the Google Container Registry (GCR).
+The steps below show how to build and push the OpenTelemetry collector to Google Container Registry (GCR).

 1. Open up a new shell command line.
 In a new directory, clone the OpenTelemetry collector contrib project, which contains the Cloud Monitoring (Stackdriver) exporter